jtrudeau/arduinogitresource2025/templates/README_TEMPLATE.md

 # Project Title

-A brief description of what this project does and who it's for.
+A brief description of what this project does.

-## Features
+## Overview and Features

 - Feature 1
 - Feature 2